 Another ruler is put perpendicular to the first ruler up to the angle of Louis.
 The distance from the angle of Louis to the first ruler gives the jugular pressure.
 In the supine position the jugular pressure may falsely appear elevated whilst in the upright position, it is falsely lowered.

 The jugular veins are in direct continuity with the superior vena cava and the right atrium.

 - Tricuspid stenosis

 - Pulmonary diseases like asthma, emphysema

-Normally inspiration lowers the jugular venous pressure giving an inspiratory collapse, because intrathoracic pressure falls and there is increased blood flow into the thorax.
-In contrast, when the intrapericardial pressure is raised as in constrictive pericarditis there is a paradoximal increase in jugular venous pressure on inspiration.
+Normally inspiration lowers the jugular venous pressure giving an inspiratory collapse because intrathoracic pressure falls and there is increased blood flow into the thorax.
+In contrast, when the intrapericardial pressure is raised as in constrictive pericarditis, there is a paradoxical increase in jugular venous pressure on inspiration.
 This is called Kussmaul’s sign.